 The Boston shaker already has a steep learning curve for newbie bartenders.
 Specifically, how do you break the seal without spraying cocktail everywhere?
 Fortunately, Cocktail Kingdom's Leopold tins, which are available in small (18 ounces) and large (28 ounces) sizes, are known to be easier to separate than bartender-favorite Koriko, also a Cocktail Kingdom product.
 Plus, the lip at the bottom of each tin makes it easier not only to set down quickly on the bar but to grab and hold onto, inspiring enough confidence to attempt a dry shake.
 The Leopolds are made with stainless steel and are dishwasher safe, unless you opt for the copper- or gold-plated ones, which are pricier at about $10-$15 more.

-Best Overall: Cocktail Kingdom Koriko Weighted Shaking Tins
+Cocktail Kingdom Set of Koriko Weighted Shaking Tins

 The Koriko tins are the preferred shakers of many pro bartenders and top many best-of lists.
 The smaller tin has an 18-ounce capacity, while the larger tin can hold 28 ounces.
 But together they can shake up two cocktails.
 These professional-grade tins are available copper-plated, gold-plated and stainless steel.
 "Koriko has by far the tightest seal, the heaviest bases and easiest tins to snap open without injuring your thumb," says Gabriella Mlynarczyk, Los Angeles bartender and author of Clean + Dirty Drinking.
 For Christian Suzuki-Orellana, bartender of Wildhawk in San Francisco, weighted tins took a toll on his body.
 But this wasn't an issue with the Korikos.
 "I find them easier to use than other tins I’ve used.
 The thickness of the tin contributes to the ease of shaking with them," he says.